Content without a purpose is like setting your marketing budget on fire.

 There’s one problem.

 This type of content doesn’t generate sales.
-Buyer personas save you time and money.
+Effective buyer personas save you time and money.
 But that’s not the best part.
 You don’t need to spend months researching.
 You have the information you need.
 Just take a look at your existing customers.

 All you have to do is put the pieces together.